Annealed almost periodic entropy: Random AP sequences for free groups

-Before reaching this theorem, in Chapter~\ref{chap:log-det-ent}, we introduce an `entropy' formalism for logarithms of determinants.
-This idea is classical, but the notation that accompanies it lets us write and manipulate quantities such as those above more easily.
-According to that formalism, formula~\eqref{eq:LDP-formula-2} is the direct analog of Bowen's original definition of annealed sofic entropy in~\cite{Bowen10free}.
-More recently, essentially the same formulas as Bowen's have appeared independently in the study of certain random matrix models constructed over sparse locally-tree-like random graphs: see, for example, the first displayed equation on~\cite[p4]{BordGuiMal--heavytail}, and the further references discussed in that paper.
-In fact, all of these formulas can be seen as descendants of the Bethe and Kikuchi entropy functionals from statistical physics: see the discussion in~\cite[Subsection 3.3]{AusBowShr}.
+Formula~\eqref{eq:LDP-formula-2} is the analog of Bowen's original definition of annealed sofic entropy in ergodic theory (originally called the `f-invariant'): see~\cite{Bowen10free}.
+The analogy is clear upon recognizing the log-determinant of a positive semidefinite matrix as an analog of Shannon entropy itself.
+We explain this analogy further in Chapter~\ref{chap:PSD} (and also introduce a notation which reflects which we use in the remainder of the book).
+More recently, essentially the same formulas as Bowen's have appeared independently in the study of certain random matrix models constructed over sparse locally-tree-like random graphs.
+See, for example, the first displayed equation on~\cite[p4]{BordGuiMal--heavytail}, and the further references discussed in that paper.
+In fact, all of these formulas can be seen as descendants of the Bethe and Kikuchi entropy functionals from statistical physics: see the discussion in~\cite[Subs.
+3.3]{AusBowShr}.